peeter123/digikey-api/README.md

 export DIGIKEY_CLIENT_SECRET="client_secret"
 export DIGIKEY_STORAGE_PATH="cache_dir"
 ```

+# API V2
+**NOTE: API V2 is not supported anymore by Digi-Key and you cannot register new applications**

+See API V3 below to use the new API.

+## Register
+Register an app on the Digikey API portal: [Digi-Key API V2](https://api-portal.digikey.com/start).
+You will need the client
+ID and the client secret to use the API.
+You will also need a Digi-Key account to authenticate, using the Oauth2 process.

 ## Use
 Python will automatically spawn a browser to allow you to authenticate using the Oauth2 process.
 After obtaining a token